phaserjs/phaser/README.md

 Please note that Phaser uses a custom build of Pixi and always has done.
 The following changes have been made to our custom build, not to Pixi in general.

 * Removed `_renderWebGL`, `_renderCanvas`, `getLocalBounds` and `getBounds` from PIXI.DisplayObject, as they were only there to pass ancient jshint rules.
+* All Pixi.Graphics methods that change the Graphics, i.e. `drawShape`, `lineTo`, `arc`, etc will now all automatically call `Graphics.updateLocalBounds`.
+This is so that the bounds of the Graphics object are kept updated, allowing you to scale and rotate the Graphics object and still obtain correct dimensions from it (thanks @kelu-smiley #2573)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).